Inclusive Information and Communication Technologies (IICT)

 • Idiap Research Institute

-• Intercantonal School of Teacher Education (HfH)
+• Intercantonal University of Applied Sciences in Special Needs Education (HfH)

-• Subcontractor : University of Surrey, UK
+• Subcontractor: University of Surrey, UK

-• CFS GmbH (“capito”), Autriche
+• CFS GmbH (“capito”), Austria

 • Swiss Federation of the Deaf (SGB-FSS)